Difference Engine

 Negative numbers may be handled with no additional mechanism by representing them as their ten’s complements.

-Babbage observed that when the fist difference is added to the tabular value, in steps five and six, both the third difference and second difference axes are idle.
+Babbage observed that when the first difference is added to the tabular value, in steps five and six, both the third difference and second difference axes are idle.
 He could thus add the third difference to the second difference, steps one and two, at the same time as the first difference is added to the tabular value.
 Steps one and two overlap steps five and six.
 Thus only four units of time, for steps three to six, are needed for each tabular value produced.
-In modern terminology we would call the arrangement of hardware to perform a calculation in this way a pipeline
+In modern terminology, we would call the arrangement of hardware to perform a calculation in this way a pipeline.

 The overlapping idea can be extended to higher differences and a new tabular value can always be produced in four steps, namely: